Layt-Lyffski/PrimeNumbers/README.md

 <b>Prime Number</b>

 Understanding the prime numbers:
+<p>A prime number (or a prime) is a natural number greater than 1 that cannot be formed by multiplying two smaller natural numbers</p>
 <ul>
 <ol>the naive test</ol>
 <ol>the Sieve of Eratosthenes (Euclid a greek Mathematician of 4 and 3 century BC)</ol>